hongjianjin/sRNAtools/README.md

          All the above arguments can be configured by the command line interface or in the nextflow.config (default)
 ```
 ## Input
-A sampleName + fastq list file is needed. \
+A tab-delimited sample list text file is needed.
+There are two acceptable formats as follows. \
-The first column is the SampleName and the second column is the  fastq.gz filename of that sample.
+* Format1 (2 columns) for single_end_oneLane.The first column is the SampleName and the second column is the  fastq.gz filename of that sample.
-* format1 (2 columns) for single_end_oneLane:

 |   |   |
 |---|---|